Tribhanga (film): Critical reception

 Shefali Jha of International Business Times described Tribhanga as "a delightful film", and stated that it was "warm, fussy, emotional and most importantly, relatable".
 Still, she deemed Kajol "out-of-place", bemoaning that she "was trying too hard to fit in, to deliver.
 To be believed, to be relatable.
 And the more she did that, the more she drifted away from Anuradha."
 Writing for the same website, Samarpita Das commended the film for "takes a special kind of talent to expose that religion, traditional values, are not the root cause for hatred but lack of attention towards the need of the child".
 The Pakistani newspaper Dawn's critic Mohammad Kamran commented, "The emotion and the sense of conviction the characters in this Netflix movie go though is hardly palpable."
-He criticized it for not showing any dance scenes, despite Kajol's role Anu is a Odissi dancer, and believed that "probably because Kajol is not practiced enough; the most we see are a series of still frames where the actress fakes a few poses."
+He criticized it for not showing any dance scenes, despite Kajol's role Anu is an Odissi dancer, and believed that "probably because Kajol is not practiced enough; the most we see are a series of still frames where the actress fakes a few poses."
 In The Free Press Journal, Shubha Shetty hailed that Azmi had delivered "a wonderfully sensitive performance in a character that’s well etched".